jonasbn/til/xml/prettify_xml_on_the_cli.md

 I am doing some XSL processing the command line using: `xsltproc`.

-The output is not always easily digestable, so I started to pipe it to `xml_pp` which is XML Pretty Printer implemented in Perl available via the [XML::Twig distribution][META]
+The output is not always easily digestible, so I started to pipe it to `xml_pp` which is XML Pretty Printer implemented in Perl available via the [XML::Twig distribution][META]

 ```shell
 xsltproc transformer.xsl source.xml|xml_pp